highRES-model/highRES-Europe-PreProc-WF/Existing_capacities-WF/ExistingCap.md

 3. Activate the snakemake environment `mamba activate highres_existing_capacities`
 4. Navigate to the repository in your snakemake conda environment shell
 5. Get the required input files (see subsections below)
-6. Run `snakemake`
+6. Run `snakemake --configfile config/config.yaml`

-The `Snakefile` file in `workflow/` contains all the options for running the workflow (year of estimation, input and output paths and filenames, etc.).
+The `config.yaml` file in `config/` contains all the options for running the workflow (year of estimation, input and output paths and filenames, etc.).

 ### Getting existing power plant in Europe